BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 21:25 And Abraham reproved Abimelech because of a well of water, which Abimelech's servants had violently taken away.

+21:26 And Abimelech said, I wot not who hath done this thing; neither didst thou tell me, neither yet heard I of it, but to day.

+21:27 And Abraham took sheep and oxen, and gave them unto Abimelech;
+and both of them made a covenant.

 ## The Book of Psalms

 	Psalm 01